SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Detector_geometry.md

 For example, to get the standard geometry dump the statement `print(geom.Info())` can be used.
 The bridge between the C++ code and Python is provided by `cppyy` library, which defines also what can be expected to work and what shouldn't.

+Examples are available in [a specific wiki page](interfaces/python/geometry_examples.md).

 ### Booster Neutrino Beam target and decay pipe